bitrise-io/devcenter/_articles/en/reviews/ship-add-on-beta-version.md

   ![](/img/ship_benefits.jpg)

-## Opening Ship
+## Getting started with Ship

 You have two options to open Ship:

 * On the **Add-ons** tab of the app: this option takes you to Ship’s home page.
 * From the **Builds** page: this option takes you to the build’s Ship page.

-## Getting started with Ship

-When first logging in to Ship, you might not have a single build version available to publish.
+When first logging in, you might not have a single build version available to publish.
 But don't worry, that can be fixed quickly.

 * In one of your Workflows, you need a Step that builds your app, such as **Xcode Archive & Export for iOS** or **Android Build**.
 * The same Workflow must have the correct version of the **Deploy to Bitrise.io** Step after the Step that builds your app.